NicoJuicy/LearnML/time_series/time_series_analysis.md

 ## Additive and multiplicative time series

-Depending on the nature of the trend and seasonality, a time series can be modeled as an additive or multiplicative where each observation in the series can be expressed as either a sum or a product of the components:
+Depending on the nature of the trend and seasonality, a time series can be modeled as an _additive_ or _multiplicative_ where each observation in the series can be expressed as either a sum or a product of the components:

 Additive time series:        Value = Base Level + Trend + Seasonality + Error

 Multiplicative Time Series:  Value = Base Level x Trend x Seasonality x Error

 ## How to decompose a time series into its components?

-We can perform a classical decomposition of a time series by considering the series as an additive or multiplicative combination of the base level, trend, seasonal index and the residual using the `seasonal_decompose` function in statsmodels.
+We can perform a classical decomposition of a time series by considering the series as an additive or multiplicative combination of the base level, trend, seasonal index, and the residual using the `seasonal_decompose` function in statsmodels.

 ## Stationary and Non-Stationary Time Series

-Stationarity is a property of a time series.
-A stationary series is one where the values of the series is not a function of time.
+A time series is _stationary_ when the values of the series are not a function of time.

-The statistical properties of the series like mean, variance, and autocorrelation are constant over time.
+The statistical properties of the series such as mean, variance, and autocorrelation are constant over time.

-Autocorrelation of the series is nothing but the correlation of the series with its previous values, more on this coming up.
+The _autocorrelation_ of the series is simply the correlation of the series with its previous values.

-A stationary time series is devoid of seasonal effects as well.
+A stationary time series is also devoid of seasonal effects.

 Most statistical forecasting methods are designed to work on a stationary time series.

-The first step in the forecasting process is typically to do some transformation to convert a non-stationary series to stationary.
+The first step in the forecasting process is usually to do some transformation to convert a non-stationary series to stationary.

+### Why make a time series stationary before forecasting?

+Forecasting a stationary series is relatively easy and the forecasts are more reliable.

+An important reason is that autoregressive forecasting models are essentially linear regression models that utilize the lag(s) of the series as predictors.

+We know that linear regression works best if the predictors (X) are not correlated with each other.

+Thus, making the series stationary solves this problem since it removes any persistent autocorrelation which makes the predictors (lags of the series) in the forecasting models nearly independent.

 ### How to make a time series stationary?

-You can make series stationary by:
+The are several ways to make a time series stationary:

 1. Differencing the series (once or more)
 2. Take the log of the series
 3. Take the nth root of the series
 4. Combination of the above

-The most common and convenient method to stationarize the series is by differencing the series at least once until it becomes approximately stationary.
+The most common and convenient method to make the series statinoary is differencing the series at least once until it becomes approximately stationary.

-In short, differencing the series is simply subtracting the next value by the current value: y = y(t) - y(t-1)
+In short, differencing the series is simply subtracting the next value by the current value:

-### Why make a non-stationary series stationary before forecasting?

-Forecasting a stationary series is relatively easy and the forecasts are more reliable.

-An important reason is that autoregressive forecasting models are essentially linear regression models that utilize the lag(s) of the series itself as predictors.

-We know that linear regression works best if the predictors (X) are not correlated against each other.

-Thus, stationarizing the series solves this problem since it removes any persistent autocorrelation, thereby making the predictors(lags of the series) in the forecasting models nearly independent.
+y = y(t) - y(t-1)

 ### How to test for stationarity?

-The stationarity of a series can be established by looking at the plot of the series like we did earlier.
+The stationarity of a series can be determined by looking at the plot of the series.

-Another method is to split the series into two or more contiguous parts and computing the summary statistics like the mean, variance and the autocorrelation.
+Another method is to split the series into two or more contiguous parts and computing the summary statistics such as mean, variance, and autocorrelation.

-If the stats are quite different, then the series is not likely to be stationary.
+If the stats are quite different, the series is not likely to be stationary.

-We nwed a method to quantitatively determine if a given series is stationary or not which can be done using statistical tests called "Unit Root Tests".
+We can determine if a given series is stationary or not using statistical tests called _unit root tests_.

 There are multiple variations of unit root tests where the tests check if a time series is non-stationary and possess a unit root.

-There are multiple implementations of Unit Root tests like:
+There are several implementations of unit root tests:

 - Augmented Dickey Fuller test (ADH Test)
 - Kwiatkowski-Phillips-Schmidt-Shin – KPSS test (trend stationary)
 - Philips Perron test (PP Test)

-The most commonly used is the ADF test where the null hypothesis is the time series possesses a unit root and is non-stationary.
+The most commonly used stationary test is the ADF test where the null hypothesis is that the time series possesses a unit root and is non-stationary.

-Thus, if the P-Value in ADH test is less than the _significance level_ (0.05), you reject the null hypothesis.
+Thus, if the P-Value in ADH test is less than the _significance level_ (0.05), we reject the null hypothesis.

-The KPSS test is used to test for trend stationarity.
-The null hypothesis and the P-Value interpretation are the opposite of ADH test.
+The KPSS test is used to test for trend stationarity where the null hypothesis and the p-value interpretation are the opposite of ADH test.

-### What is the difference between white noise and a stationary series?
+### What is the difference between white noise and a stationary time series?

 Like a stationary series, the white noise is also not a function of time which means its mean and variance do not change over time.